 find ./ -type f -exec sed -i 's/foo/bar/g' {} \;

-You can use any valid option with find.
+.
 For example, to limit the replacement to HTML files in the directory,

 find ./ -type f -name '*.html' -exec sed -i 's/foo/bar/g' {} \;

-I have noticed that sed changes the modification date of all files - even files that do not match.
-If this matters, then I would suggest using grep to get the list of files that contain the match and then make a script that processes each file in the grep result one by one.
+changes the modification date of all files - even files that do not match.
+If this matters, then I would suggest using grep

-You can count the number of lines matching a certain pattern with the -c option in grep.
+option in grep.
 To show all lines matching the pattern, followed by the count, use the following:

 grep PATTERN file; grep -c PATTERN file